Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Anchore Enterprise is deployed in your environment, with the API accessible from your GitLab CI environment.

 Credentials for your GitLab Container Registry are added to Anchore Enterprise, under the Anchore account that you intend to use with GitLab CI.
-See Registries.
+See Container Registries.
 For information on what registry/credentials must be added to allow Anchore Enterprise to access your GitLab Container Registry, see https://docs.gitlab.com/ee/user/packages/container_registry/.

 1. Configure Variables